Ellis County Emergency Services District (ESD) 5 Fiscal Summary

 ESD 5 is currently funded through a maximum $0.03/$100 ad valorem property tax.
 Out of the funding, two-thirds of ESD 5’s revenue comes from property owners in Ellis County and one-third comes from property owners in the City of Ferris.
 ESD 5 is receiving the same amount of tax money as it did in 1987, which is insufficient to accommodate the growing needs of ESD 5.

 Additional funding would help to increase staffing support and update equipment.
 It currently costs ESD 5 approximately $18,000 to put one person in firefighter gear.
-With more funding, ESD 5 would be able to bring on two paid staff per shift, more volunteers, and obtain up-to-date equipment.
+With more funding, ESD 5 would be able to add paid staff on shifts, bring on volunteers and obtain up-to-date equipment.

 ESD 5’s staffing levels and resources are unable to keep up with the growing population demand.
-This results in delays in response times and impacts the community’s access to critical services.
+This results in delays in response times and impacts the community’s access to emergency services.

-How would Ferris residents benefit from additional funding?
+• How would residents benefit from additional funding?

 HAVE AN EMERGENCY?